gagroo-jeevansh/Football-Game-using-MIT-Scratch-/README.md

 ### **Instructions**

+1. Download the file "football.sb3".
+2. Open it with Scratch.
-1. Use A and D to move the goalkeeper.
+3. Use A and D to move the goalkeeper.
-2. Use the Left Mouse Button (LMB) to kick the ball !!
+4. Use the Left Mouse Button (LMB) to kick the ball !!

 LET'S PLAY !!